ElTiko94/Task-Manager/README.md

 ## Installation
 1. Clone or download the repository to your local machine.
 2. Ensure you have Python installed on your system.
-3. Run `main.py` to start the application.
+3. Run `Start.bat` to start the application.

 ## Usage
 1. **Adding a Task**: Click on the "Add Task" button and enter the name of the task in the text field.
 Click "Confirm" to add the task.